-- within three years, it has not received any fines or penalties for tax-related violations resulting in unreported taxes exceeding EUR 15,000
+- within three years, it has not received any fines or penalties for tax-related violations resulting in unreported taxes exceeding EUR 15,000; and

-- within three years, it was not convicted for illegal work
+- within three years, it (or other responsible person) was not convicted for illegal work; and

-- within three years, it was not convicted of fraud, unjust enrichment, criminal economic or business activities, or a criminal activity in the financial system, and
+- within three years, it (or/and its director) was not convicted of fraud, unjust enrichment, criminal economic or business activities, or a criminal activity in the financial system; and

 - within one year, its director or other responsible person was not subject to administrative liability for particular offences leading to a penalty of not less than EUR 1,500 or for repeated particular administrative offences.